Track mileage automatically

 Automatic mileage tracking and IRS-compliant reporting.

-Like with federal income taxes, your small business can pay either state corporate or personal income tax rates based on the entity type.
+As with federal income taxes, your small business can pay either state corporate or personal income tax rates based on the business structure and entity type.

 Corporations

 If your small business is treated as a C corporation for federal tax purposes, your state will likely do the same.
-Corporate rates currently apply in 44 states and are as low as 0% and as high as 9.80%.
-They often vary by income, but several states do charge flat rates.
+Corporate rates currently apply in 44 states and range from 0% to 9.80%.
+They often vary by income, but several states charge flat rates.

 Here is a sample of current corporate tax rates for some populous states: